IcyDrae/website/README.md

 # Personal site

 This is the source code for my personal website, written in Vue.js 3 and SCSS.
-It makes a request to the GitHub API to fetch repositories and also uses [Prismic](https://prismic.io/) (external) as a Headless CMS for the blog posts.
+It makes a request to the GitHub API to fetch repositories and also uses local markdown files for the blog posts.
 Hosted on [Netlify](https://www.netlify.com/) (external).

 ## License
 [GPLv3](LICENSE)